 Dr Vikki Petersen

-OK, so that answers my question and it is personally good to know that that symptoms I get when I accidentally eat something with gluten in it are actually a good sign.
+OK, so that answers my question and it is personally good to know that the symptoms I get when I accidentally eat something with gluten in it are actually a good sign.

 So for the sake of your body, resist the urge to break your gluten-free diet this weekend (or ever for that matter) and have a GREAT holiday!